Table of Contents

 6. Direct Metal Laser Sintering (DMLS)

-Direct Metal Laser Sintering (DMLS) is an advanced additive manufacturing technology that uses lasers to sinter metal powder layer by layer to manufacture complex metal parts and prototypes.
-Its key advantages include high-precision manufacturing capabilities, which can achieve parts with complex geometries and fine surfaces; excellent material properties, and the manufactured parts have excellent strength, heat resistance and corrosion resistance; and strong adaptability, which is suitable for high-end application requirements in industries such as aerospace, medical and automotive.
+Direct Metal Laser Sintering (DMLS) is an advanced additive manufacturing technology that uses lasers to sinter metal powder layer by layer, creating complex metal parts and prototypes.
+Its advantages include high precision, complex geometries, fine surfaces, excellent material properties (strength, heat, and corrosion resistance), and adaptability for high-end industries like aerospace, medical, and automotive.

 7. Electron Beam Melting (EBM)

-Electron Beam Melting (EBM) is an advanced metal additive manufacturing technology that uses high-energy electron beams to melt metal powders and stack them layer by layer into three-dimensional parts.
-This technology was originally developed by Arcam AB in Sweden and is currently widely used in aerospace, medical and automotive industries.
+Electron Beam Melting (EBM) is an advanced metal additive manufacturing technology that uses high-energy electron beams to melt metal powders and build 3D parts layer by layer .
+Arcam AB in Sweden developed it, and the aerospace, medical, and automotive industries widely use it.

-In the EBM process, the electron beam is emitted by an electron gun and focused into a very small area to melt the metal powder in the powder bed with high energy.
-As each layer is completed, the processing platform drops a layer of thickness, and new powder is sprayed on the surface of the previous layer of melt to form a continuous stacked structure.
-This layer-by-layer stacking method can not only create complex geometric shapes, but also realize the free design of internal structures.
+In the EBM process, an electron beam melts the metal powder in the powder bed.
+The platform lowers after each layer, and the system adds new powder to form a stacked structure e.
+This layer-by-layer stacking method can not only create complex geometric shapes but also realize the free design of internal structures.

 Rapid CNC Machining

-Rapid CNC Machining is an advanced manufacturing technology that achieves efficient and high-precision part manufacturing through the precise control of machine tools by computer numerical control systems.
-It is suitable for rapid prototyping and small batch production, and is widely used in aerospace, automobile manufacturing, medical devices and other fields.
+Rapid CNC Machining is an advanced manufacturing technology that uses computer control for efficient, high-precision part production.
+It is ideal for rapid prototyping and small batch production, with applications in aerospace, automotive, and medical industries.
 The core advantage of rapid CNC machining lies in its multi-axis linkage capability and adaptability to various materials.
-The high degree of automation reduces human intervention and improves production efficiency and product consistency.
-In short, rapid CNC machining not only shortens the production cycle, but also reduces manufacturing costs, and promotes the development of modern manufacturing.
+The high degree of automation reduces human intervention and improves production efficiency and product consistent y.
+Rapid CNC machining shortens production cycles, reduces costs, and drives modern manufacturing development.

 Rapid Vacuum Casting